pscally1005/pscally1005.github.io/_posts/draft/2026-07-18-discard-whey-protein-bars.markdown

 - Store the protein bars in an airtight bag in the freezer, separating each one with a piece of parchment paper
 - <img src='/assets/Food/Protein Powder/Discard Whey Protein Bars/store.jpg' alt='' class='instruction-image'>
 Notes:
 - You can eat the protein bars out of the fridge or at room temperature, but I prefer their taste and texture directly out of the freezer.
-Let it sit out for about 5 minutes to soften slightly before eating
+Let it sit out for about 5 minutes to soften slightly before eating, or microwave for about 10 seconds
 ---